Tmunayyer/GoogleContacts/README.md

 #### What I Built

 I built out a single page application that was able to render the list of contacts.
-Within each contact subsection the user was able to click and edit button and edit a comment for a given contact.
+Within each contact subsection the user was able to click an edit button and type a comment for a given contact.

-I also built a sync button that would allow a user to sync their contact list with the Google Contacts application.
-There were a few reasons this was a feature I chose to focus on.
+I also built a sync button that would allow a user to sync their contact list manually with the Google Contacts application.
+This was mostly for convenience for the user's sake.
+If they are adding contacts and commenting on them, they can manually request a sync without having to leave the page or waiting for any type of lazy check implementation of the application.
+In an ideal world the application would sync on a page visit as well as have the manual sync.

-_Efficiency_: Upon an initial sign up to my application, a user’s contacts are uploaded into my database.
-This allows me to limit the number of API calls to Google.
-Additionally it helps in the occurrence that a user has created new contacts in Google’s application.
-Instead of fetching all contacts and filtering out ones I already have, I let Google do the heavy lifting and request a synchronization to get only new data from my last get request.

-_Convenience_: Without a way to sync the application while logged in, a user would have to log out and log back in to trigger a get request to Google’s API.
-There is also the scenario where I reach out to google every so often but there are rate limits that must be heeded.

-With these two features implemented, it is easy to get started.
-Simply sign in and see your contacts.
-If there are contacts that arent shown, just click the button.
-Without easy access to your contacts then this application would be useless.

 _Whats Next_: The next thing I would implement on this project would most likely be a search bar to make it easier to find a specific contact.
-After which maybe a more cohesive login/logout functionality.
+After that, maybe a more cohesive login/logout functionality.

 ### Server (Node, Express)